 New York Jets kicker tryouts sees Utah man go for chance at pros: 'I am standing out here with my sign'

-A Utah man is pleading with the New York Jets for the opportunity to tryout as a kicker after a missed field goal and extra point on Sunday resulted in the team's devastating 1-point loss in their home opener against the Buffalo Bills.
+A Utah man is pleading with the New York Jets for the opportunity to try out as a kicker after a missed field goal and extra point on Sunday resulted in the team's devastating 1-point loss in their home opener against the Buffalo Bills.

 Josh Henshaw, 30, took a red-eye flight from Salt Lake City on Tuesday morning in hopes the Jets would allow him to take part in “open” kicker tryouts to replace Kaare Vedvik, who was cut following his poor performance in Week 1.